axibase/atsd-use-cases/how-to/aws/cloud-watch-alert/README.md

 ![](images/sns-6.png)

-Set the flag in the checkbox next to your new subscriber and click **Publish to Topic**.
+Set the flag in the checkbox next to your new confirmed subscriber and click **Publish to Topic**.
 Title the publication and paste the following in the **Message** body.

 ```
 {